-No, the rooms at Huis Marseille are not available for photo or video shoots that do not have the museum and/or the exhibitions as their main subject.
+No, Huis Marseille is not available for photo or video shoots, unless they have the museum and/or the exhibitions as their main subject.
 If this is the case, written permission must first be granted by the museum staff.
 Please contact us for more information.

-The museum’s programme is compiled by director and curator Nanda van den Berg in collaboration with Huis Marseille’s assistant curators and/or invited guest curators.
+The museum’s program is compiled by director and curator Nanda van den Berg in collaboration with Huis Marseille’s assistant curators and/or guest curators.

 Are there any vacancies at the moment?